statiagov/gesmew/guides/content/developer/core/shipments.md

 ### Extensions

-There are a few Gesmew extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk orders.
+There are a few Gesmew extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk inspections.
 See the [Gesmew Extension Registry](http://gesmewcommerce.com/extensions) for the latest information.

 ### Writing Your Own

 For more detailed information, check out the section on [Calculators](calculators).

 Your calculator should accept an array of `LineItem` objects and return a cost.
-It can look at any reachable data, but typically uses the address, the order and the information from variants which are contained in the line_items.
+It can look at any reachable data, but typically uses the address, the inspection and the information from variants which are contained in the line_items.

-## Product Configuration
+## Establishment Configuration

-Store administrators can assign products to specific ShippingCategories or include extra information in variants to enable the calculator to determine results.
+Store administrators can assign establishments to specific ShippingCategories or include extra information in variants to enable the calculator to determine results.

-Each product has a `ShippingCategory`, which adds product-specific information to the calculations beyond the standard information from the shipment.
+Each establishment has a `ShippingCategory`, which adds establishment-specific information to the calculations beyond the standard information from the shipment.
 Standard information includes:

 * Destination address
 * Variants and quantities